 Bioroot Energy is developing “cradle-to-cradle” energy opportunities.
 We turn waste and fossil carbons such as trash and biomass, coal, natural gas and CO2 into biodegradable, water-soluble liquid fuel.
-This clean fuel blends seamlessly with all types of gasoline, diesel and coal to improve combustion efficiency and dramatically lower tailpipe and smokestack emissions.
+This clean alcohol fuel blends seamlessly with all types of gasoline, diesel and coal to improve combustion efficiency and dramatically lower tailpipe and smokestack emissions.

 Why is this important?
 Simple.
 We won’t have a cleaner environment or a stable energy outlook until we address fundamental problems with fossil fuels and society’s wastes.
-We must slash hydrocarbon pollution, emissions, and carbon waste management, in tandem or pass the problems of hydrocarbon economics, rising seas, warming temperatures and a polluted world, off to the next generation.
+We must slash hydrocarbon pollution, emissions, and do a better job with carbon waste management, or pass the problems of hydrocarbon economics, rising seas, warming temperatures and a polluted world, off to the next generation.
 The energy industry cannot meet the world’s growing liquid energy needs or solve environmental problems with 20th century-style cradle-to-grave economics fueled by petroleum and coal.
 With the rise of China and India, this toxic and dangerous economic scenario is now playing out at world scale, and the planet’s environment can only continue its alarming decline if society and industry persists in business as usual.

 There is a profound energy, economic and environmental connection to the trash and wastes we humans generate daily.